 Abstract

 The article is brought by description and definition methods and tools which can be used during way to excellent quality.
-Last century has been associated forward looking technology and trailblazing inventions that have made her history.
-No, when tools and methods are defined, right usage Best Practice (BP) and Quality-Mindset in praxis is often depreciated.
-This case study provides collection of integration methods and tools used in production factory high-level on domestic and national market.
-Effective sharing of BP and Q-Mindset can help company establish benchmarks, identifying replace deficient practices, maintain process capability, reduce reinvention, duplication and risk, save cost through better efficiency and productivity, avoid costly mistakes.
-Many models have been introduced for organizational excellence.
+The last century has been associated with forward-looking technology and trailblazing inventions that have made history.
+Yet, when tools and methods are defined, right usage Best Practice (BP) and Quality-Mindset in praxis is often depreciated.
+This case study provides a collection of integration methods and tools used in production factory high-level on domestic and national market.
+The effective sharing of BP and Q-Mindset can help a company establish benchmarks, identifying replacements for deficient practices, maintain process capability, reduce reinvention, duplication and risk, save cost through better efficiency and productivity, and avoid costly mistakes.
+Many models have been introduced to help secure organizational excellence.

 Among these models, BP is able to improve the principles of Total Quality Management (TQM) for production organizations.
-The enhancement of organizational quality knowledge and improvement of quality knowledge management is one of the important criteria of the BP.
-The aim of this study was to evaluate of quality knowledge management in one of production factory based on the Excellence model (with confirmation European Foundation for Quality Management (EFQM)).
+The enhancement of organizational quality knowledge and improvement of quality knowledge management is one of the important criteria of BP.
+The aim of this study was to evaluate the quality of knowledge management in one of the production factory based on the Excellence model (with confirmation European Foundation for Quality Management (EFQM)).

-Methods: This qualitative and cross-sectional descriptive-analytical study was performed in 2011.
-The statistical population was managers, employees and people from production, documents and processes of national industrial organization with sub branch in Czech Republic.
-Data were collected by the standard checklist of excellence model created by following company (the version of 2010-2011).
-Data were analyzed based on the Network analysis (used from reason objective determined whether elements of the quality mindset are influence on observed elements and profile these elements according information, creating influence analysis with numbers active sum, passive sum, every element had assigned position (one point) in a portfolio matrix).
-The results were plotted and analyzed by Excel 2007 Software based on the obtained scores in the matrix.
+Methods: This qualitative and cross-sectional descriptive-analytical study was conducted in 2011.
+The statistical population included managers, employees and people from production, together with documents and processes of national industrial organization with sub-branches in the Czech Republic.
+Data were collected using the standard checklist of excellence model created by following company (the version of 2010-2011).
+Data were analyzed based on the Network analysis (used from reason objective determined whether elements of the quality mindset influence the observed elements and profile these elements according information, creating influence analysis with numbers active sum, passive sum, every element had assigned position (one point) in a portfolio matrix).
+The results were plotted and analyzed using Excel 2007 software based on the obtained scores in the matrix.
 Results: Thirst the studied company (management level) gained 81 (81, 46%) scores out of 100 points of the thirst section "Company goals" criterion.
 In addition, the gained 66 (66,85%) of the score of "Company standards", 47 (47,75%) of the score of "Company cooperation", 67 (67,75%) of the score of "Company Leadership" and total results was 62 (62,02%) of the score of "Q-Mindset of the company".
 In production (employee) was 89 (89,11%) of the score of "company goals", section “information flow” was scores 91 (91,32%) and section “company standards was score 79 (79,36%).
-Conclusion: The studied company has taken appropriate measure in infrastructure development by the definition of Quality - Mindset of the company, but promotion in leadership and cooperation and efficient use of new built criteria teams and new department (which will be developed best praxis) is recommended.
+Conclusion: The studied company has taken appropriate measures in infrastructure development by the definition of Quality - Mindset of the company, but promotion in leadership and cooperation and efficient use of newly built criteria teams and new departments (which will be developed best praxis) is recommended.